 What is assistive technology?

-Assistive technology (AT) is a term used to describe any standalone device or system that can help a person to increase the ease or safety of any aspect daily living to make life easier for example i.e.) remembering to take medication, getting help in an emergency or to alert a carer, an anti-spill cups to enhance independent drinking.
+Assistive technology (AT) is a term used to describe any standalone device or system that makes daily living safer and easier.
+These tools help people stay independent and reduce risks.
+For example, reminders to take medication, getting help in an emergency or to alert a carer, or an anti-spill cup to for easier drinking.

-With some of these little gadgets, a small change can make a big impact on the person and what can they are able to manage more independently, it can also support the wellbeing of the carer, by giving piece of mind.
-AT can support all people with very low needs through to people with complex physical and/or mental health needs.
+With some of these little gadgets, a small change can make a big impact on the person and what they are able to manage more independently.
+It can also support the wellbeing of the carer, by giving peace of mind.
 AT can also support carers to stay connected with others, enhance safety through monitoring or help to complement care and reduce strain.

 Examples of assistive technology

-Below are some examples of standalone/ simple gadgets usually an item that provides a prompt / reminder or supports to carry out a task more independently or an aid to provide reassurance and comfort.
+Below are some examples of standalone/simple gadgets.
+They are usually an item that provides a prompt/reminder, supports people to carry out a task more independently or an aid to provide reassurance and comfort.

-• monitored items such as Global Positioning System (GPS) devices that can help a family to locate a person who has not returned home or may have gotten lost
+- monitored items such as GPS devices that can help a family to locate a person who has not returned home or may have got lost

 How does the assistive technology service work?

-Monitored AT can make a real difference to people’s lives, both for the person using the monitored service to help maintain their independence at home, but also their families/friends that may be supporting with informal care by giving piece of mind.
+Monitored AT can make a real difference to people’s lives, both for the person using the monitored service to help maintain their independence at home, but also their families/friends who may be supporting with informal care by giving peace of mind.

-By monitored AT, we are referring to AT such as a lifeline pendant (and /or sensors) which is set up in the home through a base unit and connected to a phone line within the home and connected to a monitoring centre open 24 hours a day, 7 days a week.
-There are different providers that can monitor and take an emergency call from local to national call centre’s dependent on how and who you choose to set this up with.
+By monitored AT, we are referring to technology such as a lifeline pendant (and/or sensors) which is set up in the home through a base unit, connected to a phone line within the home and connected to a monitoring centre open 24 hours a day, 7 days a week.
+There are different providers that can monitor and take an emergency call, from local to national call centres dependent on how and who you choose to set this up with.

-To install the monitored lifeline service you must have a telephone line and a PowerPoint within six feet of each other.
 If you press your personal alarm, or one of the sensors detects a problem, then the lifeline will call the control centre.
 Then a trained member of staff at the control centre will be able to respond.
-The trained staff member who answers the call will assess the situation, check if your okay and take appropriate action.
+The staff member who answers the call will assess the situation, check if you are okay and take appropriate action.
 This could include calling a family member, a friend or the emergency services.

 You may wish to consider purchasing and installing a key safe to enable fast and easy access to your home in an emergency.
 The control centre can store information about your key safe PIN, which they can pass onto friends, family or the rapid response service in an emergency.